-The Group's entire investment portfolio falls under level 3 of the fair value hierarchy (as defined in note 12 to the consolidated financial statement) and the Company uses various valuation techniques which are based on unobservable market inputs to determine the fair value of such investments.
+The Group's entire investment portfolio falls under level 3 of the fair value hierarchy and the Company uses various valuation techniques which are based on unobservable market inputs to determine the fair value of such investments.

 The Group has engaged third party qualified valuation experts to perform the valuation of the Group's entire investment portfolio as at the date of statement of financial position.
 The third party valuers have utilized methods and techniques generally recognised as standard within the industry.
 These include discounted cash flows, earnings multiples and comparable market transaction approaches for private equity investments.
 Real estate investments were primarily measured using sales comparison, discounted cash flows or the capitalization of future cash streams of the underlying asset using the prevailing capitalization rate for similar properties or similar geographies.
 The valuation experts applied their judgment in determining the appropriate valuation techniques and considerations of unobservable valuation inputs used in valuation models which include discount rates, exit multiples, specific risk premiums, control premiums and comparable assets or companies.